serhmarch/ModbusTools/README.md

 ## Binary

 Modbus Tools binary using Qt5.15.2 version lib.
-Modbus Tools was compiled for Windows 64 bit.
+Modbus Tools was compiled for Windows 64 bit and Ubuntu 22.04.
-Binary files are located in <root>/bin/Windows/x64
+Binary files are located in <root>/bin/